adsteen/lab_site_source/content/authors/alonergan/_index.md

   link: '#contact'
 superuser: true
 user_groups:
-- Undergrads
+- Alumni
 ---

-Andrew has been in the lab since 2017, during which time he has investigated the activities of extracellular enzymes in hot springs in Panama.
+Andrew was in the lab from 2017-2020, during which time he investigated the activities of extracellular enzymes in hot springs in Panama.